Skip to main content

 Chloramine persists longer in distribution systems, which is why large systems switched — it helps maintain disinfection all the way to distant customers.
 The tradeoff: it is less volatile than chlorine, so “letting water sit out” does less for smell, and some fish/aquarium and kidney dialysis applications need special handling (follow medical guidance).

 Filter shopping: A filter that only claims “chlorine reduction” may not perform the same for chloramine.
-Look for explicit chloramine reduction language and NSF listings that match what your utility uses.
+Look for explicit chloramine reduction language and NSF listings that match what your public water system uses.

 Byproducts: TTHM and HAA5 still apply